 Around the year 2000, I met Rupert Sheldrake and learned about Morphic Fields.
 His ideas and all the experiments he has done have contributed enormously to my understanding of our profound connectedness.
-I see Wider Embraces and Morphic Fields as overlapping concepts.
+I see our wider Embraces and Morphic Fields as overlapping concepts.

 Both my parents worked a lot with dowsing, measuring lay lines, and other types of subtle energy around ancient constructions but also helping people find water and a good place for the bed.
 So I’ve been immersed in a worldview stretching beyond the visible.

 Dag Hammarskjöld: … så såg jag att muren aldrig funnits, att ”det oerhörda” är här och detta, icke ett annat …